chnm/anthologize/readme.txt

 * added part-item nesting to epub ToC
 * added cover image option to epub output (might not work in all readers. standards-schmandards)
 * added link-localization to epub output (internal links in your site are internal links in the epub)
+* regularized code style throughout
+* added role control; admins can choose which user roles can Anthologize projects
+* added Multisite awareness; super admins can choose which users can Anthologize across the network
+* added a Preview feature for in-browser previews of projects, parts, and items
+* fixed a bug that may have caused items to dissociate from projects when autosaving
+* added automatic support for custom post types in filters
+* fixed issues with quote double-escaping in exports
+* added full compatibility with latest WP
+* added real (but experimental) RTF export format

 = 0.5-alpha =
 * Code name "Gabardine"